 Small, imaginative productions would be created by the CityStage Team to bring Charleston Stage programming directly into underserved communities and schools.

-In May of 2022, we will perform Treasure Island Carolina, a new musical resetting Robert Louis Stevenson’s classic along the Carolina coast.
+In May of 2022, we will perform Treasure Island, a new musical resetting Robert Louis Stevenson’s classic along the Carolina coast.
 With partners in the community, the CityStage Team will provide free performances for schools, houses of worship, parks, etc. to bring the magic of live theatre into every corner of the Charleston community.

 - Community Engagement

 To work with area houses of worship, schools, and community groups to develop enriching partnerships, classes and performance opportunities.

 Designed to provide tickets to performances at modest prices that can be used to expand audiences with a particular emphasis on underserved audiences.